 evaluated and also to emerge successful in it so that the purpose of

 scoring the test is solved.

 - It is an objective evaluation of candidates.

-- SSAT does not measure achievement of candidates, but helps to measure the ability and skills of students through its scoring system.
+- The test does not measure achievement of candidates, but helps to measure the ability and skills of students through its scoring system.

-- The result of SSAT helps in diagnosing the strengths and weaknesses of a student.
+- The test result helps in diagnosing the strengths and weaknesses of a student.
 Hence, it helps to identify a problem at the right time, so that it does not cause any permanent fault which cannot be repaired at a later stage.

-- The score in SSAT is used as a predictor of your academic performance in future.
+- The score of the test is used as a predictor of your academic performance in future.

 SSAT Score Knowledge

 Gaining knowledge about the scoring system of the SSAT is one of the essential steps of preparation.
 It makes the candidate aware of the test he is heading towards.
 Understanding the criterion of measurement that you will be subjected to makes you more confident about your attempt in the test.
 Moreover, there are many tips that can be derived from the features of SSAT scoring, which help in guiding your preparation method and give a boost to your performance.